prplfoundation/prplMesh/tools/README.md

 pip install -r requirements.txt
 ```

-None sudo users cam add `--user` to the command
+None sudo users can add `--user` to the command

 ## maptools build & install
 By default, maptools build command uses ../build folder for building and installing.